-$^{^1}$ Type decoder: U = unsigned, S = signed by twos complement method, and S = signed by sign magnitude method.
+$^{1}$ Type decoder: U = unsigned, S = signed by twos complement method, and S $^{}$ = signed by sign magnitude method.

-ADE7753 REGISTER DESCRIPTIONS
+REGISTER DESCRIPTIONS

-All ADE7753 functionality is accessed via the on-chip registers.
-Each register is accessed by first writing to the communications register and then transferring the register data.
-A full description of the serial interface protocol is given in the ADE7753 Serial Interface section.
+All ADE7763 functionality is accessed via on-chip registers.
+Each register is accessed by first writing to the communication register and then transferring the register data.
+A full description of the serial interface protocol is given in the Serial Interface section.

-COMMUNICATIONS REGISTER
+COMMUNICATION REGISTER

-The communications register is an 8-bit, write-only register which controls the serial data transfer between the ADE7753 and the host processor.
-All data transfer operations must begin with a write to the communications register.
-The data written to the communications register determines whether the next operation is a read or a write and which register is being accessed.
-Table 13 outlines the bit designations for the communications register.
+The communication register is an 8-bit, write-only register that controls the serial data transfer between the ADE7763 and the host processor.
+All data transfer operations must begin with a write to the communication register.
+The data written to the communication register determines whether the next operation is a read or a write and which register is being accessed.
+Table 10 outlines the bit designations for the communication register.

-DB7 DB6 DB5 DB4 DB3 DB2 DB1 DB0 W/R 0 A5 A4 A3 A2 A1 A0
+s DB7 DB6 DB5 DB4 DB3 DB2 DB1 DB0 Ī W/R 0 A5 A4 A3 A2 A1 A0

-Table 13.
-Communications Register
+Table 10.
+Communication Register

-Bit Location Bit Mnemonic Description 0 to 5 A0 to A5 The six LSBs of the communications register specify the register for the data transfer operation.
-Table 12 lists the address of each ADE7753 on-chip register.
+Bit Location Bit Mnemonic Description 0 to 5 A0 to A5 The 6 LSBs of the communication register specify the register for the data transfer operation.
+Table 9 lists the address of each on-chip register.
 6 RESERVED This bit is unused and should be set to 0.
-7 W/R When this bit is a Logic 1, the data transfer operation immediately following the write to the communications register is interpreted as a write to the ADE7753.
-When this bit is a Logic 0, the data transfer operation immediately following the write to the communications register is interpreted as a read operation.
+7 W/R When this bit is a Logic 1, the data transfer operation immediately following the write to the communication register is interpreted as a write to the ADE7763.
+When this bit is a Logic 0, the data transfer operation immediately following the write to the communication register is interpreted as a read operation.